 Harvest tax losses

-When an investment is sold for less than its purchase price, the loss can be used to offset realized capital gains and, potentially, a small portion of taxable income.
+When an investment is sold for less than its purchase price, the loss can be used to offset realized capital gains and, potentially, a small portion of income.

 At Fidelity, tax-loss harvesting happens throughout the year in our tax-smart managed accounts, not just at year-end, to look for more opportunities to help our investors reduce taxes or offset gains.